Groups, Orders, and Dynamics: The Space of Left-Orders

+\begin{rem} The preceding theorem doesn't hold for direct products.
+Indeed, using dynamical methods, it is shown in \cite{mann-rivas} that the space of left-orders of $\mathbb{F}_2 \times \mathbb{Z}$ has isolated points.
+However, we currently don't know of any example of left-orderable groups $\Gamma_1$ and $\Gamma_2$ such that their individual spaces of left-orders are the Cantor set, but the space of left-orders of the product $\Gamma_1 \times \Gamma_2$ is not a Cantor set. \end{rem} \end{small} \vsp

-{\bf A geometric/combinatorial proof.} The fact that the space of left-orders of a free group is a Cantor set can be established by means of different arguments.
-Roughly, this is done in two steps:
+{\bf A geometric/combinatorial proof.} The fact that the space of left-orders of the free group is a Cantor set can also be established by an alternative argument which is roughly summarized in the two steps below:

 \vsp \vsp